nftstorage/nft.storage/packages/website/README.md

 The `.env.development` file will be automatically loaded when running locally using `yarn dev`, and it is configured to connect to the default local development API server URL.
 If you're running the API on a different port or targetting a different environment, add an override for the `NEXT_PUBLIC_API` variable to your `.env.local` file and set it to the correct URL.

-For production, SENTRY environment configuration must also be set.
+For production, Sentry environment configuration must also be set.

 ### Running Locally